crypt0kitik/advanced_machine_learning_methods/02 – NLP experiments, classification/read_me.txt

 This classification will help us to understand how well participant learnt during the user study.
 After that I had to run all code snippets again because the original dataset was changed.
 Why I have so many snippets for other parts?
 I want to test different types of tokenization

+Moreover, I need to mention that originally, all participants were divided into 2 groups: one group watched a deepfake, while the other interacted with a chatbot.
+Odd numbers in the "participant_id" column = deepfake Even numbers in the "participant_id" column = chatbot

+This will be also a part of classification.

 01 PART - Tokenization